THE HUMAN VISUAL SYSTEM UNDERGOES RAPID DEVELOPMENT

-Early treatment of conditions is critical to ensure normal visual development. in the increasingly visually demanding world our children grow up in.
+Early detection and treatment of eye conditions is critical to ensure normal visual development in our increasingly visually demanding world.

 Any child who is suspected of having a visual problem should be seen whenever it is first noted, regardless of their age.
 Modern technology allows us to examine an infant’s eyes even when they are only a few weeks old.